REDEFINING THE MEANING OF VALUE – READY FOR THE 5TH

 The aim is to take everything into consideration: from sound, color, text, and the duration factor, all the while addressing any disabilities individuals may have.
 Embedded at the heart of this platform are values of transparency, social equality, and collective effort.

 All the users will be getting their very own “Digital Passports” attached to the blockchain, User Profiles, and HFW will follow their corresponding Digital Footprints.
-Together with its partners, HFW will be able to analyze both the anonymous conversational AI data with Pandorabots and the Digital Footprints of Users via the LUKSO blockchain.
+Together with its partners, HFW will be able to analyze the Digital Footprints of Users.

 HFW, with its partner Normative, is auditing and measuring the social and environmental impact of creating the Digital Village and the entire HFW 2020 season; and comparing it to the Data gathered from the HFW EcoVillage IRL edition.
 All the HFW partners are committed to contributing to an open Digital Sustainability report created by HFW: a one of a kind report which will be shared publicly with all industry actors and the Digital Village community.